 3- great – grandparents of R A Holloman III

-John Vann and Nancy Cross was married 30th day of March in the year of our lord 1806.
+John Vann and Nancy Cross were married 30th day of March in the year of our lord 1806.

 John Vann was born 15 December 1768 son of Jesse Vann (ca 1746 – 1815) and Ann Arline, who had first married a Peterson.

 John Vann moved to Hertford County about 1800.

 This family originally was in the part of Chowan County, that became Gates County in 1779.

 Nancy Cross was born 28 May 1785 in Gates County the daughter of Cyprian Cross and Christian Riddick.